ArexCR-ProjectPolaris/example/README.md

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

+You should also briefly cover the expected inputs and outputs of your program.
+Please keep it short as most of the details will be in the documentation.
+Generally, just make a short list.

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more information, please refer to the [Documentation](https://example.com)_

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- SUPPORT -->
 ## Support
-If you have a specific way that other people should contact you for help setting up or using your program, you should list it here.
+_If you have a specific way that other people should contact you for help setting up or using your program, you should list it here._

 For this example, if you have questions about this repository, you should ask your Programming Coordinator or the Head of Informatics.
 For general information about everthing GitHub, the [GitHub Docs](https://docs.github.com/en) is a great resource.
 Don't hesistate to reach out with any questions!